Volume 4 (2017) - Issue 7, July

 MORPHOLOGICAL AND MICROSCOPIC ANALYSIS OF FIVE CURCUMA SPECIES GROWN IN SRI LANKA USING MULTIVARIATE TEST

 Curcuma is an important genus used in Traditional Medicine in the world.
 Due to similar morphological characters and same Sinhalese vernacular names of Curcuma species, adulteration or substitution takes place.
-Current study was conducted to understand the similarities in morphological and microscopic characters by analyzing data using multivariate test on five species available in Sri Lanka; C. a...
+The current study was conducted to understand the similarities in morphological and microscopic characters by analyzing data using multivariate test on five species available in Sri Lanka; ...

 CADMIUM CHLORIDE INDUCED ELECTROLYTE IMBALANCE, PANCYTOPENIA, OXIDATIVE STRESS AND RENAL DAMAGE: AMELIORATING EFFECTS OF AQUEOUS EXTRACT OF TELFAIRIA OCCIDENTALIS

 Cadmium is a known nephrotoxic metal with other toxicities including pancytopenia.
-Telfairia occidentalis is a medicinal plant with antioxidant and heamoprotective properties.
-This study was carried out to investigate the ameliorating effects of aqueous extract of Telfairia occidentalison cadmium chloride-induced oxidative stress, renal damage and haematological alterations in rats.
-Twenty four (2...
+Telfairia occidentalis is a medicinal plant with antioxidant and chemoprotective properties.
+This study was carried out to investigate the ameliorating effects of aqueous extract of Telfairia occidentalison cadmium chloride-induced oxidative stress, renal damage and hematological alterations in rats.
+Twenty four (24...

 BIOLOGICAL EVALUATION OF IN VIVO DIURETIC AND ANTIUROLITHIATIC ACTIVITIES OF LEAF EXTRACTS OF MELOCHIA CORCHORIFOLIA